diegolopes98/shopping-amount-calc/README.md

 For development guides you should visit [here](docs/development.md)

-## To Do List
+## ToDo List

-- Implement unit tests
+- Implement unit tests to presentation layer
+- Add integration tests to main layer
 - Refactor presentation helpers (maybe some helpers could by usecases)